-In WIRG, Wealden Iron 2nd series, 1 (1981), 11-14, there is described what was believed to have been the site of a turf hut with adjoining hearth, near Kings Standing Farm on the former Ashdown Forest.
-Since that time we have been informed by Mr E.W.
-Holden that charcoal burners frequently built clay ovens adjoining their turf huts, and that reconstructed examples have been made at the Open Air Museum, Singleton.
+In Bulletin Second Series, No. 1 (1981), 11-14, there is described what was believed to have been the site of a turf hut with adjoining hearth, near Kings Standing Farm on the former Ashdown Forest.
+Since that time we have been informed by Mr.E.W.Holden that charcoal burners frequently built clay ovens adjoining their turf huts, and that reconstructed examples have been made at the Open Air Museum, Singleton.
 Our original description would seem to fit in with this idea.